 Address issues right away

-If dogs don’t seem to be getting along be be sure to actively manage both good and bad behaviours.
-If dogs growl at each other be sure to redirect to another activity, and put the dogs in a separate area.
+If the dogs don’t seem to be getting along, be sure to actively manage both good and bad behaviours.
+If dogs growl at each other, be sure to redirect to another activity and put the dogs in a separate area.
 You want to stay calm as yelling and harsh corrections can make the situation escalate.
-If the dogs seem like they have tension between them your first priority will be keeping them safely and securely separated.
-Sometimes, despite the best of intentions and the most careful planning we aren’t able to successfully integrate certain dogs.
+If the dogs seem like they have tension between them, your first priority will be keeping them safely and securely separated.
+Sometimes, despite the best of intentions and the most careful planning, we aren’t able to successfully integrate certain dogs.
 If you are having a hard time with this don’t hesitate to call in a trainer.
 Relationships between dogs, like relationships between people, are built through a history of interactions.
 Positive interactions will create more positive interactions, while negative interactions will create more negative interactions.
 Your job, as the responsible human in charge, is to do what you can to set them up for success.